 Blair Atholl Patrol Jamborette

-The 39th Scottish International Patrol Jamborette will take place in Blair Atholl from Monday 15th July 2024 until Friday 26th July.
+The 40th Scottish International Patrol Jamborette is taking place in Blair Atholl from Monday 20th July 2026 until Friday 31st July.

-500 Scottish Explorer Scouts will camp alongside Scouts from around the world, working as a dual patrol of 12, in one of six subcamps.
+500 Scottish Explorer Scouts will camp alongside Scouts from around the world.
+They will work as a dual patrol of around 12, in one of six subcamps.
 There is an exciting programme of activities and the opportunity to form lasting international friendships.

 Blair Atholl is open to Scouts and Explorers who are 14 – 17 on the first day of the camp.